Skip to main content

 In Curry, a tenant was injured when she fell on the stairs outside her apartment.
 The stairs were in disrepair, with missing treads and loose handrails.
 The tenant sued the apartment owner, alleging that the owner had a duty to maintain the stairs in a safe condition and had breached that duty.

-The case went to trial, and a jury found the apartment owner liable for the injuries.
-The jury awarded the tenant over $1 million in damages.
+The case went to court, and a jury found the apartment owner liable for the injuries.
+The jury granted the tenant damages totaling a very large amount.

 Free Case Review 24/7